How SECURE 2.0 can help your employees save more for retirement

 For distributions after December 31, 2023

 The designated beneficiary of a 529 account that’s been maintained for at least 15 years may request a tax-free direct rollover of the account’s assets to such designated beneficiary’s Roth IRA.
-The rollover may not exceed the aggregate amount contributed to the 529 account (and earnings attributable thereto) before the five-year period ending on the date of the distribution, subject to a lifetime rollover maximum of $35,000.
+The rollover may only consist of contributions (and related earnings) that were in the 529 account for at least five years, subject to a lifetime rollover maximum of $35,000.
 In addition, the rollover is subject to Roth IRA contribution limits and the requirement that a Roth IRA owner have includable compensation at least equal to the amount of the rollover.

-This provision is welcome news for 529 account beneficiaries who have assets in their 529 account that they’re unable to use for education expenses.
-Currently, in order to use excess assets in a 529 account, the account owner can designate certain other family members as a new beneficiary of the account who could then use the account assets for education expenses.
+Manulife John Hancock Retirement viewpoint: This provision is welcome news for 529 account beneficiaries who have assets in their 529 account that they’re unable to use for education expenses.
+Previously, in order to use excess assets in a 529 account, the account owner had to designate certain other family members as a new beneficiary of the account who could then use the account assets for education expenses.
 This provision creates a new way for a 529 account beneficiary to retain and use excess 529 account assets by rolling them over to a Roth IRA.

 Section 101—mandatory automatic enrollment